kavitakoli19/JavaInterviewQuestion/InterviewQuestionsRandom.md

 	Merge Sort

 ### What are wrapper classes in java and why are they introduced?
-All wrapper classes in java are immutabele.
+All wrapper classes in java are immutable.

 ### Why we need immutable classes in java?
     1 reason could be to use as hashMap keys.